Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 The y-axis indicates model error.
 It's often measured as *Mean-Squared Error (MSE)* for Regression and *Cross-Entropy* or *Accuracy* for Classification.

-The blue curve *Training Error*.
+The blue curve is *Training Error*.
 Notice that it only decreases.
 What should be painfully obvious is that adding model complexity leads to smaller and smaller training errors.
 That's a key finding.

 The green curve forms a U-shape.
 This curve represents *Validation Error*.
 Notice the trend.
 First it decreases, hits a minimum, and then increases.
 We'll talk in more detail about what exactly *Validation Error* is and how to calculate it.